 Cameron Hair was sinking in the depths of grief after her long-term boyfriend suddenly passed away.
-When Hair, a Mason senior majoring in psychology, learned about the Elena Prien Scholarships available through the Center for the Advancement of Well-Being (CWB), she applied because “I felt I would be able to greatly benefit from well-being practices to aid in my recovery.”
-Indeed, she said, she has significantly benefitted from winning one of the six annual scholarships sponsored by Prien (BIS 1982) who also experienced the deep pain of grief when one of her sons died from suicide.
+When Hair, who majored in psychology, learned about the Elena Prien Scholarships available through the Center for the Advancement of Well-Being (CWB), she applied because “I felt I would be able to greatly benefit from well-being practices to aid in my recovery.”
+Indeed, she said, she has significantly benefited from winning one of the six annual scholarships sponsored by Prien (a Mason alumna of the Individualized Study program) who also experienced the deep pain of grief when one of her sons died from suicide.
 Prien’s generosity now has enriched the lives of many students who are recipients of the scholarship.

 A distinctive benefit of the scholarships, beyond the $1,000 award to each recipient, is the one-on-one mentoring program.
 Scholarship winners meet regularly with someone from Mason’s faculty or staff who has well-being expertise and commits to building a supportive relationship with the student to whom he or she is matched.
 “What I enjoy most is that I have a personal mentor now who I can talk to about my well-being and set goals for myself,” said Ventura.